Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/Developer/process.md

 - Always reference the canonical project first principles at the top of this file for any new or updated process.

 # tssh CLI: Test-Driven Development & Feedback Integration (2025-08-04)

+- **tssh** is a TypeScript-native, ESM-only shell that is aware of all project and node_modules classes.
+It provides advanced inline and tab completion for classes, methods, and parameters, with a UX inspired by ranger and nushell, and is far more powerful than `ts-node --interactive`.
+See [Tech Stack](../../../../docs/tech-stack.md#typescript-shells--cli-execution).
+- **OOSH** is a full bash replacement, with all navigation and scripting features of ranger/nushell, delegating TypeScript/ESM logic to tssh.
+See [Tech Stack](../../../../docs/tech-stack.md#typescript-shells--cli-execution).

 ## Test Approach (Updated)
 - All integration and CLI tests for `tssh` must use realistic, user-facing scenarios and arguments.